vjoel/tkar/doc/protocol.md

 *`moveto ID X Y`*

-Move the object with the specified ID to canvas coordinates X Y. (The coordinate system is left handed unless the --flip command line option is used.)
+Move the object with the specified `ID` to canvas coordinates `X` `Y`.
+(The coordinate system is left handed unless the --flip command line option is used.)

 *`rot ID R`*

-Rotate the object with the specified ID to R degrees (absolute, not relative to current rotation).
+Rotate the object with the specified `ID` to `R` degrees (absolute, not relative to current rotation).
 (Uses radians if the --radians command line option is given.)

 *`param ID N VALUE`*

-Set the N-th parameter (index starting from 0) of object ID to VALUE.
+Set the N-th parameter (index starting from 0) of object `ID` to `VALUE`.
 Params can be used to control many aspects of a shape, including colors, dimensions, offsets, line characteristics, boolean flags, text, etc.

 It is not possible to modify the flags, layer, or shape--use an add command to do that (if you add an object with the same ID as before, the old object will be deleted).